vannarath-poeu/sommelier/README.md

 ## How to:
 - Assumes docker is installed.
 - Assumes knowledge of Makefile.
 If your system does not support Makefile, replace make command with the correspending commands.
-1. run `make scrape` to download data.
+1. run `make scraper-up` to download data.
+2. run `make jupyterlab-up` to start notebook (Copy link printed in terminal)